StefanPostma/Outsystems-Dynatrace-Log-Integration/README.md

     - Number of errors
     - Number of errors by type

-> These metrics are the ones that **OutSystems Professional Services Experts** teams consider to be a starting point to understand applications and platform performance.

-> As stated, these are just examples of some metrics that can be monitored, based on the platform data.
+These are just examples of some metrics that can be monitored, based on the platform log data.

 <br>